espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

    - 0: Disable the sleep mode.

-   - 1: Modem-sleep mode.

-     - Only Wi-Fi mode.

-       - RF will be periodically closed according to AP ``DTIM``.

-     - Only BLE mode.

-       - When Bluetooth LE is advertising, RF will be periodically closed according to advertising interval.
-       - When Bluetooth LE is connected, RF will be periodically closed according to connection interval.
+   - 1: Wi-Fi Modem-sleep mode.
+The RF module will be periodically closed according to the AP's ``DTIM``.
+This setting only takes effect when Wi-Fi mode is Station; in the Null Wi-Fi mode, the setting is allowed but will not take effect (for compatibility with older AT firmware); in other cases, it cannot be set.

    - 2: Light-sleep mode.
+This parameter cannot be set when the Wi-Fi mode is SoftAP or Station+SoftAP.

      - Null Wi-Fi mode.